azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 a- You may have net new resources that were created/deployed to the subscription.
 The first time CA scans these resources (usually within 24 hours of their creation), it will flag any security control failures. </br>
 b- Someone on the team perhaps changed the configuration of an existing resource.
 In a large subscription with many stakeholders acting on different resources and resource groups, this is quite a possibility.
 That is where CA helps!
 It watches over the drift and reports it. </br>
 c- Baseline control set may change.
 As attacks get sophisticated, so must our defense.
 It is quite possible that a control that was not considered "core hygiene" might become so a few months down.
 This will mean that for existing resources, everyone now has a new control to fix. </br>
 d- New controls may get added.
 Azure is a very dynamic environment.
 The PG adds new features and security capabilities every quarter in some services and every six months in most others.
 When a new security feature is added, the AzSK may be modified to add a new control to cover it.
 If the control is core/fundamental, then everyone will be expected to fix it on existing resources.
 (Remember that CA automatically picks up latest AzSK bits for scanning.
-So the moment a version of AzSK gets released with a new control and it is a 'baseline' control, CA scans will start checking the control on existing resources.) </br>
+So, the moment a version of AzSK gets released with a new control and it is a 'baseline' control, CA scans will start checking the control on existing resources.) </br>
 e- Control logic for existing controls may change - due to bug fixes or additional conditions in the detection logic.
 This change in control behavior will, again, start reflecting in CA scans when a version of AzSK with the 'fix' or 'logic change' is released. </br>
 f- Configuration baselines may change.
 What is considered a mandatory account today may not remain so tomorrow or in 6 months.
 Certificates expire, credentials/accounts get deprecated.
 The AzSK is able to detect that your subscription contains these accounts but the access permissions that CA has does not let CA make any changes. </br>
 Phew...We hope we covered the main reasons.
 One last thought is that in the current "agile + dev ops + cloud" era, with all rapid iterations and changes happening at all layers, security has also become a much more 'continuous' effort compared to the past.